oracle-livelabs/weblogic/webcenter-content/wcc-records/configure-records/configure-records.md

 ## Introduction

-In this lab we will review and startup all components required to successfully run this workshop.
+In this lab we will review and startup all components required to successfully run this workshop.This lab walks you through the steps to be followed to login to WebCenter Content Server and install Records Management in WebCenter Content Server.

-*Estimated Time:* 30 Minutes.
+Estimated Time: 30 Minutes

 ### Objectives